Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/advanced-concepts/move-to-point.md

 <!--prettier-ignore-->
 !!! note
-    Rotational error can very quickly change if the robot is near the target point if it crosses the point.
+    Rotational error can very quickly change if the robot crosses the target point.
 This can cause the robot to spin in circles.
-You will need to implement something to handle what happens when you are near your target.
+You will need to implement something to handle what happens when the robot is near the target.